mohsenmahroos/tracer/README.md

 # tracer
-A simple C++ tracer class for tracking function passed arguments and and return value
+A simple C++ tracer class for tracking function passed arguments and return value

 It is sometimes required in competitive programming contests, specially in long-time challenges when there is enough time to trace the program execution behavior at run-time before submitting it to the automatic judge, to track the passed arguments and return value of some C++ function(s).
 This repository presents a simple C++ tracer class for this purpose.